empijei/wapty/ROADMAP.md

 * [ ] Send the whole status on ui connect
 * [ ] Add configurations
 * [ ] Use proper Logging
+* [ ] Make a wapty proxy a struct and provide methods to close/rebind it
 * UI
 	* [ ] Add req ID to editor and warn when receive unexpected requests
 	* [ ] Sanitize metadata